Sites across state offer screenings for covid-19

 TESTING SITES

-Natural State Laboratories in Little Rock, in collaboration with Sniffle Health, a telemedicine company, and Arkansas Surgical Hospital will be offering tests at New Life Church in North Little Rock on Monday through Friday from now to May 1, from 10 a.m.-4 p.m.
+Natural State Laboratories in Little Rock, in collaboration with Sniffle Health, a telemedicine company, and Arkansas Surgical Hospital offers tests at New Life Church in North Little Rock on Monday through Friday from 10 a.m.-4 p.m.

 [CORONAVIRUS: Click here for our complete coverage » arkansasonline.com/coronavirus]